 Task 3:

 If a player lands on the same square as their opponent when moving after rolling the dice (only), the opponent moves one square backwards and must follow the rules of the landing square.

+Low coupling

 To develop the functionality specified in task three we implemented a Boolean type ‘isBack’ within the Puppet class. ‘isBack’ works by getting all puppets from the Puppet class and comparing the current players index with all the other puppets’ indexes.
 Therefore, if there exists a match between the indexes of the current player and any other puppets, ‘isBack’ returns true and the matched puppet has its index reduced by one.
 What we noticed when discussing alternatives to solve for task 3 was that the information required to develop a solution was largely already available in the skeleton code.
 We were able to take advantage of this by simply pulling information from the ‘Puppet’ class and comparing it via our new Boolean ‘is Back’.
 This appealed to the simplicity we desired in our solutions and also avoided us having to implement further code to track the puppet states which would essentially mean unnecessarily duplicating information in the code.